- 43.3% of Americans have less than $500 set aside for a financial emergency

 It may take you a really long time to actually build your emergency fund, especially if emergencies crop up while you are trying to build it.
 If that happens- take as much as you need out of your account to cover it and then start over.
 It took me 5 years (!) to finally have $1,000 in my account.

 How much should I put in my emergency fund?

 Your first goal should be to have $1,000 in your emergency fund.
 Why that number?
 Its nice and big and round and not too big to be overwhelming or out of reach.
 Dave Ramsey recommends it and it seems like a nice amount, so why not?
 I have found that $1,000 is about the amount that would be needed to cover a broken appliance, a deductible, or car trouble.
 If you have an emergency that is more than $1,000 (it happens) then pay what you can- at least you’ll have that much less interest to pay!
 The ideal level of emergency fund is a full 6 months of living expenses.
-The theory being that if you are unemployed and bringing in absolutely $0 income for 6 months you would not be evicted or starved.
+The theory is that if you are unemployed and bringing in absolutely $0 income for 6 months you would not be evicted or starv.
 Its a large number and not an exact science so you can make your own calculations but it a good goal to start with.
-After you have a fully-funded emergency fund you would start investing more in other more sophisticated accounts or assets- so theoretically you could always liquidate those if things get really hairy-but that is a long, long way in the future.
+After you have a fully-funded emergency fund you can start investing more in other more sophisticated accounts or assets.
+Theoretically you could always liquidate those if things get really hairy-but that is a long, long way in the future.

 When do I use my emergency fund?